sathomas/jsDataV.is/src/text/ch7/02-graph.md

     .attr('r', 1.5*nodeRadius);
 ```

 We can do something similar by adding a `selected` class to all the edges that connect to the clicked node.
-To find those edges we can iterate through the full edge selection. <span class="lgcp">D3</span>.js has the `each()` function to do just that.
+To find those edges we can iterate through the full edge selection. <span class="lgcp">D3</span>.js provides the `each()` function to do just that.
 As we look at each edge we check the `source` and `target` properties to see if either matches our clicked node.
 When we find a match, we add the `selected` class to the edge.
 Note that in line 3 we're once again using `d3.select(this)`.
 In this case the code is inside of the `each()` function, so `this` will equal the particular element of the current iteration.
 In our case that's the `<line>` for the edge.

 ``` {.javascript .numberLines .line-3}
 edgeSelection.each(function(edge) {